klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 ## 1. Building PATHS and linking compilers.

-   In order to compiler the BRAMS code using the compilers and libraries You install in prerequisites make the commands bellow.
+   In order to compiler the BRAMS code using the compilers and libraries you install in prerequisites make the commands bellow.

    ```bash
    export PATH={YOUR_DIR}/bin:$PATH